 - To meet the syllabus requirements for the BGAS-CSWIP Site Coatings Inspector examination

 If the applicant is a holder of BGAS-CSWIP Paint Inspector Approval, it should be noted that day 1 of the syllabus will cover items which the applicant may be already conversant in and therefore attendance on these days (although strongly recommended) is entirely at their discretion.
 Course duration may then be only 4 days.
 However, should the applicant decide against attendance on this day, there will be no reduction in course fee.

 - 2 passport sized photographs

-- a valid eyesight certificate from a doctor or an optician showing satisfactory eyesight for near vision, permitting reading a minimum of Times Roman N4, or equivalent type and size letters, at not less than 300mm on a standard test chart for near vision, in at least one eye, corrected or uncorrected.
-Candidates for the painting inspector will be required to have had a colour perception assessment by the Ishihara 24 plate test or an equivalent.
+- a valid eyesight certificate from a doctor or an optician showing satisfactory eyesight for near vision, permitting reading a minimum of Times Roman N5, or equivalent type and size letters, at not less than 300mm on a standard test chart for near vision, in at least one eye, corrected or uncorrected.
+Candidates will be required to have had a colour perception assessment by the Ishihara 24 plate test or equivalent.